ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba.md

 Downloads are resumable.
 Successfully extracted Boba-Public archives are removed by default to save disk space; pass `--keep-downloads` to retain them.
+When upgrading the previous pinned runtime, known installer patches are backed up under `.state/checkout-backups` before updating.
+Custom or staged edits are preserved and cause setup to stop; use a separate `--install-root` to test an update alongside a modified checkout.
+The native Lab demo can be installed with `--skip-public-assets` because it uses Boba-Demo's packaged assets.

 For a non-default location, use `--install-root` during setup and export the same root when launching ILLIXR: